BioBoost/embedded_systems_course/linux_basics/readme.md

 boot  etc  lib   media       opt  root  sbin  srv      tmp  var
 ```

-This will tell you all directories and files in your current directory.
+This will give an overview of all directories and files in your current directory.

 The `ls` command can take some optional flags.
 Flags modify the commands default behavior to either process or display the data in a different way.